 Be Aware of Their Living Arrangement

 When it comes to senior caregiving, there are several different options for living that seniors have.
 There are senior living communities with many seniors living independently, but near each other in the same apartment or complex.
-There are also nursing homes, assisted living facilities or even the ability to live at their own home with a home health aide.
-Many seniors will also live with and be cared for by their family.
+There are also nursing homes, assisted living facilities, or even the ability to live at their own home with a home health aide.
+Many seniors will also live with and be cared for by their families.
+You can find more information on thearbor-al.com.

 Consider Asking for Assistance or Help if You Need